Simonlee711/Simonlee711.github.io/_pages/brain.md

 {% include figure image_path="images/projects/brain1/conv.png" alt="this is a placeholder image" caption="Visual Demonstration of Convolution" %}

-{% include figure image_path="images/projects/brain1/stim2.png" alt="this is a placeholder image" caption="Our Brain Voxel Stimuli" on more sporatic and instant signals%}
+{% include figure image_path="images/projects/brain1/stim2.png" alt="this is a placeholder image" caption="Our Brain Voxel Stimuli on more sporatic and instant signals"%}

 {% include figure image_path="images/projects/brain1/conv2.png" alt="this is a placeholder image" caption="Visual Demonstration of Convolution of these sporatic signals" %}